lnyondo/AI-Driven-Personalized-Risk-toTimeline-Cervical-Cancer-Prediction/README.md

 Overall, the project identifies the most reliable model for predicting CIN risk and lays the methodological groundwork for future development of personalized, time-based R-to-T models that support precision prevention and more equitable cervical cancer care.
 ##  Project Overview
-This project builds a foundational machine-learning pipeline for predicting Cervical Intraepithelial Neoplasia (CIN) using the UCI Cervical Cancer Risk Factors dataset.
-The work establishes the first step toward a more advanced Risk-to-Timeline (R-to-T) model that will ultimately estimate individualized disease progression patterns.
+Using the UCI Cervical Cancer Risk Factors dataset, The work establishes the first step toward a more advanced Risk-to-Timeline (R-to-T) model that will ultimately estimate individualized disease progression patterns.
 The full analysis was conducted in a Jupyter Notebook included in this repository.

 The project focuses on:

--- Cleaning and standardizing a noisy, highly imbalanced dataset

--- Evaluating a diverse set of nine machine-learning algorithms

--- Using cross-validation for reliable performance estimates

--- Identifying the most trustworthy model for CIN prediction

--- Applying SHAP to improve interpretability and clinical transparency
+-- Cleaning and standardizing a noisy, highly imbalanced dataset -- Evaluating a diverse set of nine machine-learning algorithms -- Using cross-validation for reliable performance estimates -- Identifying the most trustworthy model for CIN prediction -- Applying SHAP to improve interpretability and clinical transparency

+## Dataset Summary
+-- Dataset: UCI Cervical Cancer Risk Factors
+-- Total records: 858
+-- Features: 36 demographic, behavioral, STI-related, and diagnostic variables -- Target variable: Dx:CIN
+-- Positive cases: Only 9 (≈1%)